jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [ ] TensorFlow models require additional flags to specify subgraphs to use
 - [ ] TensorFlow models need to go through a special preprocessor script before model optimizer
 - [x] `None of the above`

+Feedback: Correct!
+By design, there is minimal change associated with going from one framework to another.